 The artwork on this note card was created by 5768 WRJ Art Calendar artist Césan d’Ornellas Levine.

-This blog originally appeared on the WRJ blog.This blog is a part of the RAC Sexual Assault Awareness Month (SAAM) blog series.
+This blog originally appeared on the WRJ blog.This piece is a part of the RAC Sexual Assault Awareness Month (SAAM) blog series.

 Every 98 seconds, someone in the United States is sexually assaulted.
 The U.S. Department of Justice, defines sexual assault as “sexual contact or behavior that occurs without the explicit consent of the recipient.”
 This can include attempted rape, forced penetration (rape), unwanted sexual touching, and forcing the victim to perform sexual acts, among other forms.
 Nine out of ten victims of rape are female.
 This staggering statistic contributes to society’s focus on sexual assault as a women’s issue, however we must acknowledge the reality: no one is immune from sexual violence, and no one is excluded from the obligation to prevent it.
 As a part of broadening recognition of who experiences sexual violence, we can utilize the emerging term “gender-based violence”.
 Gender-based violence refers to violence that occurs as a result of normative role expectations and perceived gender power inequities, and is a shift from referring only to “(men committing) violence against women”.
 It is a term inclusive of women, men, LGBT-identifying, and gender nonconforming individuals.